kithmina1999/worklenz-astro/src/content/blog/jira-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [kissflow-alternative, workamajig-alternative, githubprojects-alternative, taiga-alternative]
+related: [teamwork-self-hosted-alternative, trello-self-hosted-alternative, redmine-self-hosted-alternative, kanboard-self-hosted-alternative]
 ---